 - a.
 There shall be a minimum of 2 off-street parking spaces per dwelling unit in a multifamily dwelling building.
-If building is ADA accessible then parking must adhere to ADA Standards.
+If the building is ADA accessible then parking must adhere to ADA Standards.
 The total number of parking spaces may be distributed between all dwelling units so long as the off-street parking is sufficient to accommodate the normal parking demand of each individual unit. - b.
 No off-street parking spaces shall be located between the building and the front property line or within any of the required setbacks.
-All multifamily dwellings shall comply with all other provisions of section S of this Article ("Off-Street Parking and Loading Requirements"). - c.
-No un-inspected and/or unregistered motor vehicles shall be parked on the property.
-All motor vehicles shall park in designated parking areas.
+All multifamily dwellings shall comply with all other provisions of section S R of this Article ("Off-Street Parking and Loading Requirements"). - c.
+No uninspected and/or unregistered motor vehicles shall be parked on the property.
+All motor vehicles shall park in designated parking areas. - d.
+Notwithstanding the minimum requirement in subsection 3(a) An Affordable Housing Multifamily Dwelling proposal shall provide 2 off-street parking spaces for every 3 proposed units.